OpenSourceFellows/chatbot/docs/DATABASE_SETUP.md

 ### Creating a database

-Once your dev containers are running and you are inside the container, it is easy to create a development database.
+Once your dev containers are running and you are inside the chatbot_server container, it is easy to create a development database.

 First, install dependencies.